Parliament unanimously approves president Bio’s government first budget

 Fourth, a key assumption underlying the 2018 revenue projections was the reform of fuel pricing.
 The previous Government and the IMF had already reached an agreement for Government to liberalise fuel price even before the Presidential and General Elections were held.

 However, the Government failed to honor its commitment to Development Partners, resulting to denting the credibility of Sierra Leone on the implementation of economic reforms agreed with it partners.

-Furthermore, the 2018 revenue the projections did not anticipate the ban on timber exports, which had been a significant source of revenue.
+Furthermore, the 2018 revenue projections did not anticipate the ban on timber exports, which had been a significant source of revenue.

 Fifth, the implementation of the Treasury Single Account (TSA) has resulted in the transfer of revenues hitherto collected and retained by extra-budgetary agencies into the Consolidated Revenue Fund.
 At the same time, the personnel and operating expenditures of these agencies are now being paid from the Consolidated Revenue Fund.